angeloboustany/angeloboustany/README.md

 - 👯 I’m looking to collaborate on Software Dev | Data science projects
 - 💬 Ask me about anything related to computer science, I love talking about its history, starting from the mid 1830's with Charles Babbage and the mechanical computer to Ada lovelace, Alan Turing and so on ...
 - 🤔 I’m looking for help with passing time ...
-- 📫 How to reach me: angelo@boustany.tech / @angelo_boustany
+- 📫 How to reach me: angelo@innovatonic.me / @angelo_boustany
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I read web pages from the bottom up :)